DBBUILD

 [-label version] [-get | -use_disk]

-Thus, you must specify either of -database and -noexec, but you cannot specify both.
+Thus, you must specify one of ‑database and ‑noexec, but you cannot specify both.

 Database switches

--database Name of the database to build.
+‑database Name of the database to build.
 Prior to invoking DBBUILD, you must have created the database with CREATE DATABASE.
-The database may be completely empty, save objects created by SQL Server, or it may contain one or more subsystems since previous builds.
+The database may be empty or contain one or more subsystems since previous builds.

 -Server The server where the database resides.
 If you do not specify -Server, the local server is the default.
 The environment variable ABAPERLS_CTIMEOUT determines how log to wait for a connection.
 The default is 5 seconds.

-Note that if you specify the server instance by port number, you must enclose the server specifcation in quotes, for instance -S "127.0.0.1,2093".
+Note that if you specify the server instance by port number, you must enclose the server specification in quotes, for instance ‑S "127.0.0.1,2093".

 -User